ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 Finally we have the following game plan:

-* For the nickname we insert our shellcode, padded with some NOPs at the beginning
+* In the nickname we insert our shellcode, padded with some NOPs at the beginning
 * We create a new beer and chose a description size big enough to be mmaped right below our shadow-stack
 * We call add_one recurisvely by adding another beer and giving an invalid size